VEG/EE Gauge Control System

 A complete demonstration of the VEG/EE system on your own mill can be accomplished in under a week, including system setup, commissioning, and several rolled coils.
 All that is required is access to the six real-time analog signals described above, while, for the purposes of a demonstration, the system can be turned on and off by hand and all mill and schedule dependent parameters entered manually.
-Click here to see the complete list of requirements for a VEG/EE demonstration.

 If you have any interest in the Virtual Entry Gauge / Encoderless Ecomp system please contact us.

 - VEG/EE is offered as a complete system.
 Hardware is provided with manufacturer's warranty.
 System software is provided under license from Microsoft and IntervalZero.
 License to use the application software on a single system is provided by TelePro, Inc.